 Make sure the curve of the lattice is on the outside.
 This is the side with the writing on it.
 Each wall will be labeled 1,2,3.. depending on how many walls your yurt is made of.
 Make sure they are in order.
 Lattice number one is placed to the left of the door.
 The flat end of the lattice touches the ground while the pointed end is at the top.
 Extend the lattice walls so that the first camel skin joint is the height of your door.
 Interlock the ends of each wall, they should interlock by 9 -12 inches.
 You can tell its correct when the camel skin joints align from the two different sections (picture).
 Make sure the notches where the rafters go are the exact same height.
 Lash tight with rope or for speed use zip ties.

 Place the door so that the lattice walls jam into the notch on the backside of the door.
-Using the Yak rope attached to the door and the two synthetic pieces of webbing encircle the ger helping it hold its shape.
-Keep the rope on the outside except for when the lattice intersects, then weave it inside and back out.
-Have it snug but not tight.
+Using the Yak rope attached to the door and the rounded yak rope that came with the yurt encircle the yurt on the outside except for when the lattice intersects, then weave it inside and back out.
+Have it lightly snug but not tight.
 You will tighten it down at the very end.
-Leave the knots accessible so that you can easily tighten the webbing as it stretches over time.
+Leave the knots accessible so that you can easily tighten the tension line if it loosens.

 Place the Crown upside down in the center of the ger.
 The uprights should be lashed so that when raised they are East and West related to the crown.
 There is an “S” meaning South and thus faces the door.
 Lash the uprights one at a time either cordage or industrial zip ties.
 But on our new yurts the crown has an eve so you will need to use long screws instead of lashing.
 Attach the four crown ropes to the metal rings.
 Raise the crown in the center and tie the ropes as guy lines.
 Don’t rely only on them for supporting it.
 You should have a person standing with it at least until 1/3 of the rafters are up.
 Align southern ring with the door ring.